 Senior Research Associate

-As the Director of the Cornell Institute for Climate Change and Agriculture, and a Sr. Research Associate in the departments of Development Sociology and Earth and Atmospheric Sciences, Allison Chatrchyan’s work focuses at the interface between social, environmental and agricultural systems.
-She works to facilitate interdisciplinary research and extension teams that are co-developing resources and tools for sustainable agriculture and climate change adaptation and mitigation.
+As the Director of the Cornell Institute for Climate Smart Solutions, and a Sr. Research Associate in the Departments of Development Sociology and Earth and Atmospheric Sciences, Allison Chatrchyan’s work focuses at the interface between social, environmental and agricultural systems.
+She works to facilitate interdisciplinary research and Cooperative Extension teams that are developing resources and tools for sustainable agriculture and climate change adaptation and mitigation.
 Trained as a political scientist, the goal of Dr. Chatrchyan's research is to contribute to an improved understanding of human behavior and social and political institutions, which will result in increased climate change adaptation and mitigation of climate change.
-Specifically, her research focuses on assessing stakeholder beliefs and actions, local climate change planning, policies that enable climate change adaptation, and the effectiveness of climate change policy and governance mechanisms.
+Specifically, her research focuses on assessing stakeholder beliefs and actions, local climate change planning, policies that enable climate change adaptation, and the effectiveness of climate change policies and governance mechanisms.

 Awards and Honors

 - National Academy of Science: (1999) Young Investigators Program